-Charter schools are public schools of choice that have greater flexibility in implementing different teaching methods and philosophies.
+Charter schools are public schools of choice that have greater flexibility in implementing teaching methods and philosophies.
 A charter school operates according to the terms of a charter, or contract, that has been approved by a local and state board of education.
 The charter school may request waivers from certain provisions of Georgia state law and any state or local rule, regulation, policy, or procedure relating to schools in the school district.
 In exchange for this flexibility, the charter school is bound by contract to be held accountable for meeting the performance-based objectives specified in the charter.
-Having exceeded its performance standards, Charles R. Drew Charter School's charter has been renewed through June 30, 2022 by approval by both the State and Atlanta Boards of Education.
+The State Board of Education and Atlanta Public Schools Board of Education recently approved the renewal of Charles R. Drew Charter School's charter contract for a five-year term beginning July 1, 2022, through June 30, 2027.